Due Tuesday, 10/30

 (List at least two)

-Conclusion you've drawn about the actions of this character
+Conclusion you've drawn about the actions of

 Mr. White